qubird/django-chatrooms/README.rst

 - ``content``

 and ``message_id`` is a unique progressive identifier.

+``get_latest_message_id`` must give back the id of the latest message received, consistently to the ways messages are stored and retrieved.

 To implement your handlers you need to create a class extending ``chatrooms.utils.handlers.MessageHandler``, say ``my.app.MyHandlerClass``, override the aforementioned methods, and add to your settings::